Mel Lastman

-Melvin Douglas Lastman (March 9, 1933 – December 11, 2021) was a Canadian businessman and politician who served as the third mayor of North York from 1973 to 1997 and 62nd mayor of Toronto from 1998 to 2003.
-He was the first person to serve as mayor of Toronto following the 1998 amalgamation of Metro Toronto and its six constituent municipalities.
+Melvin Douglas Lastman (March 9, 1933 – December 11, 2021) was a Canadian businessman and politician who served as the third mayor of North York from 1973 to 1997 and the 62nd mayor of Toronto from 1998 to 2003.
+He was the first person to serve as the mayor of Toronto following the amalgamation of Metropolitan Toronto and its six constituent municipalities in 1998.
 Lastman is also known for having founded the Bad Boy Furniture chain.

 Early life

-Lastman was born in Toronto in 1933, the son of Jewish immigrants from Poland, Rose and Louis Lastman.
+Lastman was born on March 9, 1933, in Toronto, Canada to Jewish immigrants from Poland, Rose and Louis Lastman.
 He began his sales career as a child, hawking fruit and vegetables at his family's Kensington Market grocery store.

 He met Marilyn Bornstein when he was 16 and she was 13, and they were married five years later.
 He left school after Grade 12 and, with Marilyn's help, got a job at a College Street furniture store.
 He quickly established himself as a successful salesman.
 He switched to selling appliances and promoted himself as "Mr. Laundry" (alias the "Bad Boy").

+Business career

+He opened a small frame building at Kennedy Road and Eglinton Avenue in Scarborough, Ontario, selling used appliances.

 Bad Boy Furniture

-He opened a small frame building at Kennedy Road and Eglinton Avenue in Scarborough, Ontario, selling used appliances, and then, at age 22, bought out Heather Hill Appliances and established Bad Boy Furniture in 1955.
+At age 22, in 1955, Lastman bought out Heather Hill Appliances and established Bad Boy Furniture.

 Having adopted the nickname "the Bad Boy" for himself, he developed Bad Boy Furniture into a chain of stores around the Toronto area.
 "Bad Boy" Lastman was associated with many publicity stunts, including travelling to the Arctic in the 1960s to "sell a refrigerator to an Eskimo."
 Lastman sold the chain in 1975 to run in the Ontario general election.
 The Bad Boy trademark was ultimately acquired by the large furniture chain The Brick but the new owners allowed it to lapse through lack of use until it expired.

-In 1991, Lastman's son Blayne and business partner Marvin Kirsh re-launched the chain, over the objections of the senior Lastman, who felt the economic climate was unsatisfactory.
+In 1991, Lastman's son Blayne and business partner Marvin Kirsh re-launched the chain under the name Bad Boy Furniture Warehouse Ltd, over the objections of the senior Lastman, who felt the economic climate was unsatisfactory.
 The store was soon memorable to most Ontario television viewers who saw its commercials.
 The advertisements featured Lastman in a cameo appearance, Blayne in a striped prison uniform, and always ended with the line: "Who's better than Bad Boy?
 Nooobody!"
 In 2006 it was formally renamed as Lastman's Bad Boy and since as Lastman Bad Boy Superstore.

+Bad Boy Furniture Warehouse Ltd. filed for bankruptcy protection in November 2023 to deal with $13.7 million in debts.
+After failing to file a proposal to creditors, Bad Boy became officially bankrupt in January 2024; any remaining assets would be sold off to pay creditors.